-The Criminal Code of Canada prohibits driving while impaired by drugs, alcohol, or a combination of both.
-In addition to the offence of impaired driving, separate offenses include prohibited levels of alcohol and drugs (including cannabis) within two hours of driving.
+The Criminal Code of Canada prohibits individuals from driving while impaired by drugs, alcohol, or a combination of both.
+In addition to the offence of impaired driving, separate offences include prohibited levels of alcohol and drugs (including cannabis) within two hours of driving.

 Related Offences to Impaired and Dangerous Driving Charges